santidesimone/COMP0178-database-project/README.md

 ## Introduction

-This is a proposal for a starter project for the group project in the COMP0178 Database Fundamentals module.
+This is a proposal for a starter project template to be used for the group project coursework.

 If you follow the instructions below to run the project locally, it will: